Are Multivitamins Essentially Placebos?

 Most supplements do not prevent chronic disease or death, their use is not justified, and they should be avoided.
 This message is especially true for the general population with no clear evidence of micronutrient deficiencies, who represent most supplement users in the United States and in other countries.

 While the report conclusions use such language as, “their use is not justified” and “multivitamin and mineral supplements are ineffective,” it is in context to preventing mortality or chronic disease—not to feeling or performing better on a daily basis.

 These multivitamin clinical trials have evaluated outcomes of thousands of patients over many years.
 So should we conclude that all vitamins are worthless and should be avoided?

-Imagine your team of researchers have conducted a clinical study of 1000 unicyclists.
+Imagine your team of researchers have conducted a clinical study on unicyclists.
 Relative health benefits are cataloged with injuries.
-Perhaps the data suggests an increased number of knee and shoulder injuries from falls; a high non-compliance rate due to such accidents; balance deficiencies, etc. Would researchers be justified in applying their conclusions to all cyclists, despite the fact that a higher population is more adept in traditional bicycling?
+Perhaps the data suggests an increased number of knee and shoulder injuries from falls; a high non-compliance rate due to such accidents; balance deficiencies, etc. Would researchers be justified in applying their conclusions to all cyclists, despite the fact that a higher population is more adept in riding traditional bicycles?

 Anatomy of a Clinical Report

 Generally, there are distinct parts to a clinical report: The abstract may provide background and explain how initial theories were challenged.
 The materials and methods section offers details about the number and condition of participants, makeup of the control vehicle as compared to the test product along with any measuring instruments or guidelines.
 Results outline the actual findings, supported by raw data and photographs.
 Finally, the authors summarize the conclusions; this is where things can sometimes get tricky.
 Conclusions should not stray from actual results or materials and methods.